Arksine/uvclite/README.rst

 ===============================================

 This library implements a simple ctypes wrapper around libuvc.
-It excludes support for conversion or decompression, if you are looking for this functionality see pyuvc by Pupil Labs.
+It excludes support for conversion and decompression, if you are looking for this functionality see pyuvc by Pupil Labs.
 The primary use case for this library is to capture frames from a UVC device and redirect them somewhere else.
 Currently only linux is supported.